 - 1. Pants must not sag below the waist and must be at a safe length. - 2.
-Head apparel, except for religious or medical reasons, must not be worn inside the school building. - 3.
-Footwear is required and must be safe and appropriate for indoor or outdoor physical activity. - Clothing or accessories may not display offensive, vulgar language or images, and must not advertise products which students may not legally purchase. - 5.
+Head apparel, except for religious or medical reasons, must not be worn inside the school building. - Footwear is required and must be safe and appropriate for indoor or outdoor physical activity. - 4.
+Clothing or accessories may not display offensive, vulgar language or images, and must not advertise products which students may not legally purchase. - 5.
 For students in Grades 3-5 "Short shorts," miniskirts, and skin-tight outer materials such as spandex are inappropriate attire. - 6.
-For students in Grades 3-5, shirts, blouses and dresses must completely cover the abdomen, back, and shoulders, and shirts or tops must cover the waistband of pants, shorts, or skirts, with no midriff visible. - 7.
-Masks are required when social distancing is not possible.
+For students in Grades 3-5, shirts, blouses and dresses must completely cover the abdomen, back, and shoulders, and shirts or tops must cover the waistband of pants, shorts, or skirts, with no midriff visible.